blekenbleu/SimHap/README.md

 	- caused by wrong fix for [build errors](Doc/message.txt)
 	- *14 May 2024*:&nbsp;  eliminated `SettingsControl.xaml.cs` stripping for missing engine data
 		- `Untoken()` replaced disallowed `JToken.op_Explicit(jtoken[(object) "name"])`
-### To Do (or at least consider)
-- first lookup in .json, then Internet for fails, then defaults - *Done 27 May 2024*
-	- For unknown id, present users with list of known similar Car names.
-	- When users select a name, the new carID replaces that in JSON.
 ### New to me
 - [async](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/async-scenarios)
 - [Dictionary](https://stackoverflow.com/questions/4245064/method-to-add-new-or-update-existing-item-in-c-sharp-dictionary)